-BW Real Estate Group was formed by Tracie Whillock and Jennifer Booker in 2012.
-Noted as one of the Top Real Estate Teams in Palm Beach County by being featured on HGTV!
-This duo has been working in the Real Estate industry for 15 years with experience in design, staging and owning a Title Insurance Business.
+Palm Beach County Real Real Estate.
 Enjoy and make sure you check back often to stay up to date with the hottest properties on the Market & great insights and tips on buying and selling - Palm Beach Style!

 Here's the latest market update for Palm Beach County.
 The biggest change from November 2012 in the Palm Beach County Market is the median sale price has went up 15.6% and the average days on the market has went down to 46 days from 89 days.
 Quite the change!